Happiness... Is Not a Fish That You Can Catch: Recording

 For their third studio album, Our Lady Peace chose again to work with producer Arnold Lanni in Toronto.
-The band began writing, demoing and general jamming for Happiness... in late November soon after their appearance at the 1998 Summersault festival.
+The band began writing, jamming and recording demos for Happiness... in late November soon after their appearance at the 1998 Summersault festival.
 Raine brought in many of the songs he had written in demo form already recorded and the rest of the band expanded upon those.
-Unlike previous albums, Mike Turner took little part in writing the album.
+Unlike the previous two albums, Mike Turner took little part in the writing process.
 Recording began in mid-January 1999.
 The band isolated themselves in the studio with little outside contact.
 They spent one and a half months recording the bed tracks of vocals and guitar and a week and a half each for drum and bass parts.
 The album took four months to record in all.
 For the first time, this album was recorded entirely on digital equipment using ProTools to edit.
 "It's the best thing for us because you don't have to wait between takes like if I'm doing a vocal take or Jeremy's doing drum stuff, if you want to do it again, you can do it instantaneously."
 Other new effects the band used included filtering percussion through a distortion box and recording guitar parts through antique microphones, including one used by Stevie Wonder.

 Former drummer for John Coltrane, Elvin Jones makes a guest appearance on the final track of the album "Stealing Babies".
 Jeremy Taggart was a big fan of Jones' and was able to meet him through his drum technician while at a show in Seattle.
 He invited Jones' into the Toronto studio early into the recording sessions to record drums for the song, which were recorded in one take.